 Note that the arguments to the RectHV

-constructor are in the order xmin
+constructor are in the order xmin, ymin, xmax, and ymax

-method uses the Cartesian product notation.
+but the toString() method uses the Cartesian product notation.

 How should I scale the coordinate system when drawing?
 Don't, please keep the default range of 0 to 1.